flerwin/argocd/crossplane/README.md

 helm pull --untar --untardir . crossplane-stable/crossplane
 ```

-Create a `values-crossplane.yaml` file if required, which will be used during installation
+Create a `values-crossplane.yaml` file, which will be used during installation